Skip To Main Content

 Purdue, '98

-Brad Miller is currently in his first season with the Hornets on head coach Mike Bibby’s staff.
-Miller, who is at every practice and game, is an adviser for the program.
+Brad Miller is currently in his second season with the Hornets on head coach Mike Bibby’s staff as an adviser for the program.

 A 14-year NBA veteran, Miller played for six teams during his time in the Association.
 That includes six years with the Sacramento Kings, when he and Bibby were teammates from 2003-07.